EAGE-Annual-Hackathon/EAGE-Hackathon-2023-Instructions/README.md

 - The facilitators will reveal the criteria for the presentation Monday morning (this is so you can focus on your work and not on creating a presentation 😊)
 - Remember to take screenshots, record methods, and document your thought process along the way – this will help you to faster put together a final presentation.
 5. Final presentation session will be recorded.
+6. You are expected to upload all code to a repository in this Github organization.
+7. Please note that the award winners will be asked to present their results at the Dedicated Session "Going Big - Scaling Machine Learning for Geosciences and Engineering".

 ## The Agenda:
 Sunday 5 June: